Elvg0/Image-Processing-With-PDEs/README.md

 ## Total Variation Denoising

-The total variation denoising denoising using Rudin-Osher-Fatemi (ROF) PDE, seeks to solve the following minimization problem:
+The total variation denoising denoising using Rudin-Osher-Fatemi (ROF) PDE, seeks to denoise the image whilst maintaning important details such as edges by solve the following minimization problem:

 $$\min_{u \in BV( \Omega)} \int_\Omega \|| \nabla u \|| + \frac{\lambda}{2} (u-u_0)^2dx$$